 Sending SMS or email notifications

-This article explains how to consume external REST/SOAP web services from X++ using System.Net.HttpWebRequest
+This article explains how to consume external REST/SOAP web services from X++using System.Net.HttpWebRequest, System.Net.HttpClient, or a custom .NET class wrapperin D365FO.

 🔐 Security Considerations